Financial-Times/dotcom-tool-kit/readme.md

 ### Running Tool Kit

-You don't run Tool Kit directly; its plugins can install themselves for you to run Tool Kit tasks from e.g. `package.json` scripts.
-With the `npm` plugin installed, `--install` will add some scripts to `package.json`, so you can run Jest with:
+You don't run Tool Kit directly; you run plugin tasks using things like npm scripts, automatically configured in your `package.json` by Tool Kit.
+With the `npm` and `jest` plugins installed, Jest tests are run with the npm `test` script:

 ```sh
 npm run test